NikolasEnt/decode-video-pytorch/README.md

 This project demonstrates the use of several great open-source libraries and frameworks:

 - **[Torchcodec](https://github.com/pytorch/torchcodec)** – an experimental PyTorch library for video decoding, which is actively developed and offers promising native integration with PyTorch.
 - **[VALI](https://github.com/RomanArzumanyan/VALI)** – a powerful and flexible video processing library, based on the discontinued NVIDIA Video Processing Framework.
-It provides low-level control and is particularly well-suited for complex hardware-accelerated pipelines, where some additional frame processing (colour space conversion, resizing, etc.) is required as part of the pilelien.
+It provides low-level control and is particularly well-suited for complex hardware-accelerated pipelines, where some additional frame processing (colour space conversion, resizing, etc.) is required as part of the pipeline.
 - **[PyNvVideoCodec](https://developer.nvidia.com/pynvvideocodec)** – an official NVIDIA project that provides Python bindings for video decoding using CUDA and NVDEC.
 - **[OpenCV](https://opencv.org/)** – a widely-used computer vision library, with hardware-accelerated video decoding capabilities when compiled with FFmpeg and CUDA support.
 - **[Kornia](https://kornia.org/)** – an open-source computer vision library for PyTorch, used in this project for video data augmentation examples.